gary-archer/oauth.apisample.netcore/README.md

 ### Programming Languages

-* C# and .Net Core 3 are used to implement the OAuth Secured REST API
+* C# and .Net 5 are used to implement the OAuth Secured REST API

 ### Middleware Used